panterch/future_kids/README.md

 * Zurich University of Teacher Education, Institute of Understrass at the Zurich University of Education
 * Zurich University of Applied Sciences.

-They support the selected school children for at least one year, if possible over a period of several years.
-For this they receive a financial compensation or ECTS credits.
+They support the selected school children for at least one year, but if possible support them for over a period of several years.
+In return, they receive a financial compensation or ECTS credits.

 First experiences during the pilot phase 2010/11 in the Zurich school Allenmoos indicate that the Future Kids offer is highly appreciated by both parents and teachers as well as children.
 Individualized access and orientation to the specific needs of each pupil prove to be strengths of the project.